Best Aquarium Substrate Guide

 Note: Do not keep deeply rooted plants in a tank with high sand levels.
 Growing roots may pop nitrogenous bubbles and release toxic gases into your tank.
 Great prevention can be sought by the addition of Malaysian Trumpet snails to your tank.
 They sift through and clean very deep sand beds, along with constantly disturbing substrate to prevent nitrogenous bubbles.
 Another option to keep your substrate disturbed is to manually stir the tank each week with your hand or any device.

->Bare bottom aquariums are used for fish breeding, fry raising, quarantine tanks, and temporary-housing display tanks in pet stores.
+Bare bottom aquariums are used for fish breeding, fry raising, quarantine tanks, and temporary-housing display tanks in pet stores.
 Bare bottom tanks are sometimes used to make catching fish easier in temporary tanks.
 Maintaining a bare floor is easy as debris does not get trapped.
 For small tanks with inadequate filtration and no intertebrates to clean debris off your aquarium substrate this may be beneficial.
 A buildup of decomposing debris may cause algae bloom and increased ammonia, nitrite and nitrate levels, resulting in fish illness.

 This also means that no healthy bacteria will grow on the bottom of your tank.
 Substrate serves as a huge, natural surface area for bacteria colonies which eat ammonia and nitrates.
-Light can bounce off the bottom of your tank and stress our your fish, potentially causing agressiveness and vulnerability to disease.
+Light can bounce off the bottom of your tank and stress our your fish, potentially causing aggressiveness and vulnerability to disease.
 Deciding whether a bare bottom tank is right for you depends on the inhabitants of your aquarium.
 No substrate bottoms are not recommended for tanks with plants and certain fish because:

-Keeping your tank clean is a fundemental of the aquarium hobby.
+Keeping your tank clean is a fundamental of the aquarium hobby.
 Without a clean tank, water parameters spike out of control, fish catch diseases, plants droop, and tank appearance turns dirty.
 Aquarium substrate largely impacts the cleanliness of your aquarium because the debris that settles on it is the same debris that decomposes into excess nutrients and harms your tank water parameters.
 Luckily, cleaning your aquarium substrate is easy with the use of our filters, gravel-vacs, and turkey basters.
 Simple advice for substrate cleaning is as follows: